Integral, mean and covariance of the simplex-truncated multivariate normal distribution: Introduction

 Another alternative and appealing approach for computing the integral, mean and covariance of truncated MNDs is to derive formulae for these three quantities in terms of integrals of hyperrectangularly-truncated MNDs, the latter of which can be readily computed in modern mathematical and statistical packages~\cite{Genz2009}.
 (Hyperrectangular truncations of MNDs should here be interpreted as the multivariate generalisation of rectangular truncations of bivariate normal distributions, with the upper and lower bounds of these hyperrectangles allowed to possess finite or infinite coordinates.)
 This approach has been used previously to compute the moments for MNDs truncated by constant lower and/or upper bounds in each dimension~\cite{Manjunath2021}, and for MNDs truncated by linear domain constraints for some covariance matrices~\cite{Lee2020}.

 In this paper different approaches for estimating the integral, mean and covariance of any ST-MND are presented and compared.
 The three approaches compared are (1) naive rejection sampling, (2) the Gessner \textit{et al}.\ method described in~\cite{Gessner2020}, and (3) a semi-analytical method that uses new formulae derived for the integral, mean and covariance of a ST-MND in terms of integrals of hyperrectangularly-truncated MNDs.
-All three methods are computationally tested and compared, and recommendations are provided for when each method may be the best.
+The main contribution of this work is therefore two-fold: firstly, to the author's best knowledge, it presents the first comparison of approaches for estimating the integral, mean and covariance of ST-MNDs, and secondly, one of the tested methods (the semi-analytical method) is a new and novel approach.
+All three tested methods are computationally compared for their speed and accuracy, and recommendations are provided for when each method may be the best.
 It is hoped that these recommendations can benefit any future modelling of compositional data whose fractions or probabilities would otherwise best be described via normal distributions.